rguske/rguske.github.io/post/deploying-harbor-on-a-vmware-tanzu-kubernetes-cluster/index.md

 `kubectl describe virtualmachineclasses best-effort-medium` for example gives you a detailed output of the specifications of a specific Virtual Machine Class.

-Also very important to specify in the file is the `storageClass`.
+Also very important is to specify the `storageClass`.
 You defined it during the vSphere Namespace creation.
-If you cannot exactly remember which class you have defined...you are also not logged in into the vSphere Client...you feel comfy...just type `kubectl describe ns harbor-on-tkg` and get the desired information back.
+If you cannot exactly remember which class you have defined...you are also not logged in into the vSphere Client...you feel lazy...just type `kubectl describe ns harbor-on-tkg` and get the desired information back.

 ```shell
 Name:         harbor-on-tkg